AICAN-Research/breast-epithelium-segmentation/README.md

 convert_to_tiff.py
 ```
 ### Convert annotations to ome-tif:
+Create QuPath projects for the different tasks (1-3).
+Add images and annotations.

-Convert manual annotations of benign/in situ lesions, cores to remove, triplet info. to ome-tiff.
+Convert manual annotations of benign/in situ lesions (1), cores to remove (2), and triplet info (3). to ome-tiff.
 Remember to change annotation name depending on annotation category.
 ```
 ome_tif_exporter.groovy